Clinical Trials

 This study is registered with clinicaltrials.gov, Study ID NCT04907084

-The study is being conducted at several MacTel Registry sites.
+The study was conducted at several MacTel Registry sites.
 See the clinicaltrials.gov page for details.
-This study is currently enrolling.
+This study is closed.

 Laser Study